 After withdrawing permamently

-If you withdrew permanently from a University course in the past, and are now intending to come back, you'll be liable for the new tuition fee of £9,000 per year.
+If you withdrew permanently from a University course in the past, and are now intending to come back, you'll be liable for a tuition fee of £9,250 per year.

-You'll also move into the new funding scheme, so may potentially be eligible for a maintenance grant and a university scholarship.
+You'll also move into the new funding scheme and may potentially be eligible for a maintenance grant and/or a university scholarship.